The Five Best Rock Beers On Earth

 But while these brews — and others from legendary artists such as Motörhead or Kiss — may titillate a portion of blindly rabid fanboys and girls, they’ve left those of us headbangers who moonlight as beer aficionados feeling less than satiated.
 Frankly, the liquid within these very awesomely packaged cans doesn’t reflect the awesomeness of our favorite bands.

 Fortunately, a few rock and metal acts with especially discerning taste are finally getting it right, partnering with top notch breweries from around the world to produce beers worthy of their likeness.
-As the Editor-in-Chief of The Beer Necessities, I’ve had the privilege of tasting the majority of these beers, and have rounded up the very best for you below.
+As a beverage writer, I’ve had the privilege of tasting the majority of these beers, and have rounded up the very best for you below.

 These are the five best rock or metal band collaboration beers ever brewed.